Zaid-Jarrar/reading-notes/401-reading-notes/Read-Class03.md

 finally:
     print('Cleaning up, irrespective of any exceptions.')
 ```
-In the previous code, everything in the finally clause will be executed.
+In the this code, everything in the finally clause will be executed.
 It does not matter if you encounter an exception somewhere in the try or else clauses.
-Running the previous code on a Windows machine would output the following:
+Running the ths code on a Windows machine would output the following:

 ```
 Function can only run on Linux systems.